FujoWebDev/lexicon-guestbook/README.md

   - [x] Allow users to use their handle and not just DID
   - [x] Allow users to log out
   - [ ] Redirect to right port on login
+  - [ ] Figure out how to configure where it goes on logout
 - [x] Allow creating guestbooks
 - [x] Allow listing guestbooks of a user
 - [x] Move Astro-based client to client directory
 - [x] Re-add authentication to the client
 - [x] Allow deletions of submissions
 - [ ] Allow deletions of guestbooks
+- [ ] Do Astro trick to redirect after submission
-- [ ] Hide hidden submissions when logged out
+- [x] Hide hidden submissions when logged out
-- [ ] Show which submissions are hidden to a logged in user
+- [x] Show which submissions are hidden to a logged in user

 #### HTML iframe Client